roos-robert/ASP-AJAX-Guestbook/README.md

 1. Download this repo as a .zip
 2. Unpack at your localhost / host, runs from both root and subdirectories "out of the box"
-3. Either use the AccessDB that comes with the script, or create a MySQL-db for example and update the PATH.
+3. Either use the AccessDB that comes with the script, or create a MySQL-db for example and update the PATH
 4. All done

 ### Bugs and issues